ecliptik/devterm/tailscale/README.md

 These are my notes for running [Tailscale](https://tailscale.com/) for the DevTerm-R01.

+Note this is pre Linux 6.2, which will have proper [Allwinner D1](https://www.phoronix.com/news/Linux-6.2-Sun4i-A100-D1) support rendering many of these instructions obsolete.

 Tailscale will not install due to missing the `tun.ko` module which is not included in the default R-01 kernel.
 Trying to start `tailscaled` will give the following error in `/var/log/syslog`

 ```